 In Higher Education, there is an opportunity to gather information from a group that is very close at hand – current students.
 One-on-one discussions, focus groups, and surveys of current students can be easy and inexpensive ways to collect input on personas.

 Existing historical and pre-college data can also be very useful.
 For instance, analysis of socio-economic demographics, academic testing performance, high school grades, and other known information about students who were a great match for the school can provide important insights into characteristics that are common among successful students.
-Additional persona input can be culled from data sources as diverse as web site click patterns, EFC calculators, and admissions applications.
+Additional persona input can be culled from data sources as diverse as website click patterns, EFC calculators, and admissions applications.

 Recommended approach: Start simple

-Personas can also be used to significantly impact enrolled student retention, as well as alumni engagement.
+The higher education student personas can also be used to significantly impact enrolled student retention, as well as alumni engagement.
 The use of personas in a mobile environment can be particularly effective, enabling schools to engage prospective, current, and graduated students via their mobile devices.